jmilet/jmilet.github.io/_posts/2014-06-07-00-recursion_folding_eunit.markdown

     [a, b, c, d]

-After being processed by a folding funtion produce the output:
+After being processed by a folding funtion produces the output:

       [d | [c | [b | [a]]]] =:= [d, c, b, a]